GSA/cpct-tool/README.md

 ---
 ## Docker Desktop:

 This should `Build` and `Start` the *Docker Image*, once finished, your default `Web Browser` should open, displaying the `main` page of the **Docker Desktop CPCT Tool**.

-- View the `CPCT Main Page` by going to the local only address of: **127.0.0.1:8000**.
-> Note: The `cmd.exe` command window will close on its own.
-If your `default` **Web Browser** does not open, check your taskbar for already open instances of your *Web Browser*.

 You can now use the **Docker Desktop CPCT Tool** to check certificates.
 If you have used this tool before, the functinality should be the same, the only difference is now your have the *CPCT Tool* running locally on your computer.

+- View the `CPCT Main Page` by going to the local only address of: **127.0.0.1:8000**.
+    - Note: The `cmd.exe` command window will close on its own.

+> If your `default` **Web Browser** does not open, check your taskbar for already open instances of your *Web Browser*.

 ---